 Choosing a Caregiver for your loved one is not easy.
 You must play the role of detective, psychologist, and HR professional to find a Caregiver who is the right fit.
-There’s no need to feel intimidated – with HomeCare.com’s expert Care Advisors, we will guide you through the process to alleviate the stress associated with doing it alone.
+There’s no need to feel intimidated – with HomeCare.com’s expert Senior Advisors, who can guide you through the process to alleviate the stress associated with doing it alone.
 Follow these steps before you choose a Caregiver for your loved one.
-We will be here to help you through each step.
+HomeCare.com be here to help you through each step.

 1. Ask the right questions during the interview.